zaun/entity-sprite-engine/tests/README.md

 🧪 Starting EsePoint Unit Tests

 === Point Creation Tests ===
-✓ PASS: point_create should return non-NULL pointer
-✓ PASS: New point should have x = 0.0
+✓ PASS: ese_point_create should return non-NULL pointer ✓ PASS: New point should have x = 0.0
 ✓ PASS: New point should have y = 0.0